Google’s Helpful Content guidelines: Everything you need to know

-The fact that Google has been trying very hard over the last 18 months to quell the visibility of poor-quality review sites, where the content is thin and likely regurgitated from somewhere else, kind-of (definitely) walks hand-in-hand with the helpful content update.
+The fact that Google has been trying very hard to quell the visibility of poor-quality review sites, where the content is thin and likely regurgitated from somewhere else, kind-of (definitely) walks hand-in-hand with the helpful content update.

 It also came around the time when the popularity of AI content generators had reached a fever pitch, resulting in a lot of content across the web that either read very closely to other content, or didn’t always actually make sense.